Ernesto Rayper

-Ernesto Rayper (1 November 1840, Genoa - 5 August 1873, Stella) was an Italian painter and engraver.
+Ernesto Rayper (1 November 1840 – 5 August 1873) was an Italian painter and engraver.
 He was the founder of what came to be known as the Scuola grigia (Gray School) of landscape painting and was associated with the Macchiaioli.

 Biography

+He was born in Genoa.
 In 1859, after receiving his basic education at a Piarist school and the Collegio dei Tolomei in Siena, he enrolled in courses at the Accademia Ligustica di Belle Arti and took lessons from Tammar Luxoro.
 Under his influence, he decided to specialize in landscapes.
 During 1860, he spent some time in Geneva at the workshops of Alexandre Calame.